Road Traffic Offences

 There are many offences, such as dangerous driving and causing death by careless driving, which are particularly serious for any motorist to be charged with as conviction carries a mandatory 12 month period of disqualification and in some circumstances can result in a custodial sentence.
 As such, when defending cases of this nature, it is imperative that every avenue of your defence is explored.

 We can advise you on likely costs at the outset and whether you may be eligible for legal aid.
 In some cases we can offer professional advice and representation for a fixed fee that could save you both your licence and your money.
+We estimate that this might cost approximately £300 + VAT, if the matter is complex you might be charged an hourly rate which we will inform you of.
 Our expert services include:

 - Advice on all aspects of road traffic law